 The region is known for its panoramic seascapes, cliffs, bays, and coves.
 In fact, the Copper Coast Road, the R675 stretching from Dungarvan to Tramore, is considered to be one of the most beautiful scenic drives in the world.
-It’s also known for it’s beautiful, clean beaches such as Clonea and Bunmahon and the village of Bunmahon, Boatstrand, Dunhill, Annestown and Fenor.
-Tramore, the popular seaside resort, is the best known town along the Copper Coast, but it also has a wealth of “undiscovered” secluded coves and beaches.
+It’s also known for its beautiful, clean beaches such as Clonea and Bunmahon, and the village of Bunmahon, Boatstrand, Dunhill, Annestown, and Fenor.
+Tramore, the popular seaside resort, is the best-known town along the Copper Coast, but it also has a wealth of “undiscovered” secluded coves and beaches.

 At Monksland Church, in Knockmahon, there is a visitor center dedicated to the geopark and its 460 million years of history.
 The geopark itself is an outdoor museum of geological records.
-The park explains how volcanoes, oceans, deserts and ice sheets all combined to create the rocks which provide the physical foundation of the natural and cultural landscapes of the area.
+The park explains how volcanoes, oceans, deserts, and ice sheets all combined to create the rocks which provide the physical foundation of the natural and cultural landscapes of the area.

-For those who want to explore the area’s mining center Bunmahon is the town to visit.
+For those who want to explore the area’s mining center, Bunmahon is the town to visit.
 This was the center of copper mining in the area during the 19th century.
 In fact, some of the Tankardstown Engine House is still standing near the village.

 The Geological Garden, in Bunmahon, provides visitors with a glimpse into the geology of the Copper Coast.
-The Time Path in the garden will guide you through geological time with 28 slabs depicting the major steps in Earth history and evolution of life.
+The Time Path in the garden will guide you through geological time with 28 slabs depicting the major steps in Earth's history and the evolution of life.
 There are also two ogham stones found nearby which are aligned to the summer solstice.

 Dunhill Castle was built by the la Poer family in the early 1200s.
 There is also some evidence of an earlier Celtic fort on the hilltop.
-The town's name is derived from the Irish translation of the fort of the rock.
-While the silhouette of the castle is impressive, it comprises of only about half a 15th century tower with bits of outer walls dating to the early 13th century.
+The town's name is derived from the Irish translation of the Fort of the Rock.
+While the silhouette of the castle is impressive, it comprises of only about half a 15th-century tower with bits of outer walls dating to the early 13th century.

-While you’re in the area you can take advantage of the beautiful countryside by taking a walk in the woods, on the shore or along country lanes.
+While you’re in the area you can take advantage of the beautiful countryside by taking a walk in the woods, on the shore, or along country lanes.
 Whichever you choose you can dip into the geology, archaeology, the mining heritage, and the rich flora and fauna of the area.
 If you’re looking for inspiration, route maps are available from the visitor center.
 You can also download a podcast (here) that will guide you through the Annestown Heritage Trail.